Imperal Docs

 Pair alert=True with a companion tool named skeleton_alert_{section_name} that compares old and new snapshots and returns a human-readable alert string.

-The web-kernel automatically rotates the skeleton refresh worker at 500 iterations.
-This is a platform-level resource management feature — you do not need to implement it or handle it in your skeleton handler.
+The platform manages the lifecycle of the background skeleton-refresh process for you, including periodically recycling it for resource hygiene.
+You do not need to implement or handle any of this in your skeleton handler.
 Write skeleton handlers as idempotent, stateless functions.

 Panel patterns